-Byron is a lifelong resident of Howard County and is a graduate of Glenelg High School.
+Byron is a Howard County native and a graduate of Glenelg High School.

 Byron credits his education in Howard County public schools for inspiring his passion for government and public service.
 He has had the privilege of working at the county, state, and federal levels of government, for then-County Councilman Guy Guzzone, Circuit Court Judge Richard Bernhardt, State Senator Edward J. Kasemeyer, and United States Senator Edward M. Kennedy.
 From 2004 to 2006, Byron served as Legislative Director to Delegate Peter Franchot, now the Comptroller of Maryland.
 In 2006, Byron was elected to serve on the Howard County Democratic Central Committee.
 In 2016 he was a Delegate to the Democratic National Convention, where he had the privilege to vote for Hillary Clinton to be the first woman nominee of a major party for President.

 Byron earned his Juris Doctor from the University of Baltimore School of Law, where he concentrated on public and governmental service.
 Prior to earning his law degree, Byron attended the University of Maryland, College Park, earning his Bachelor's degree in Government and Political Science, with Citations in Public Leadership and Communication.

 Byron values community involvement.
 He is a member of several local, state, and national organizations including: Howard County Bar Association; Maryland Bar Association; National College of Probate Judges; Howard County Estate Planning Council (Founding Member); Maryland Student Legislature Board of Advisors; Columbia Democratic Club; Thurgood Marshall Democratic Club; PFLAG of Howard County; League of Women Voters of Howard County; Equality Maryland; NARAL Pro-Choice Maryland; American Civil Liberties Union; Sierra Club and Human Rights Campaign.
 Byron is an Honorary Alumnus Member of the Omicron Delta Kappa National Leadership Honor Society and was a 2013 Baltimore Business Journal “40 Under 40” Honoree.
 He is also a former adjunct faculty member at Howard University School of Law.